darkhist/darkhist.me/posts/cypress-axe-part-one.md

 yarn run cypress open
 ```

-to start Cypress for the first time

 Cypress will generate some files, but let's ignore those for now
 Afterwards, feel free to close Cypress while we set up some other stuff

 ### Cypress & Visual Studio Code

-If you're using Visual Studio Code like me, add a `tsconfig.json`
-to the root of your `cypress` directory to enable autocompletion for Cypress commands
+If you're using Visual Studio Code, add the following `tsconfig.json` file to the root of your `cypress` directory to enable autocompletion for Cypress commands

 ```json
 {